mtyin/spanner-graph-agent/src/graph_agents/instructions/schema/to_schema/model_to_spanner_schema.md

 1.  **Validate Input**: Your first and most important task is to determine if the input provided is a valid JSON object that strictly conforms to the structure defined in the **GRAPH MODEL SPECIFICATION**.
     * **If the input is valid**, proceed to the **CORE TRANSLATION LOGIC**.
-    * **If the input is NOT a valid JSON object** (e.g., it is a natural language question, malformed, or missing required keys), you MUST halt immediately and output the specific rejection reasons.
+    * **If the input is dsfvNOT a valid JSON object** (e.g., it is a natural language question, malformed, or missing required keys), you MUST halt immediately and output the specific rejection reasons.

 2.  **Generate DDL**: If validation passes, translate the JSON object into a single, complete string of SQL/PGQL DDL statements.